SamHurne/gw2pao/README.md

 GitHub Pages Site: http://samhurne.github.io/gw2pao/

+### **NOTICE:** Development is now on HOLD.
+I have moved on from this project for now, although I may return to it in the future.

 # Features
 ### Events Tracker
 The Events Tracker utility tracks active and inactive world events and helps users keep track of which events have been completed for the day.